rueckstiess/mtools/README.md

 Requirements and Installation Instructions
 ------------------------------------------

-The mtools collection is written in Python, and most of the tools only make use the standard packages shipped with Python version 2.6.x and 2.7.x, and should run out of the box.
+The mtools collection is written in Python, and most of the tools only use the standard packages shipped with Python version 2.7.x.

 mtools is not currently compatible with Python 3.